DhiMalo/MeteorRace/README.md

 #### Code Snippet

 <img src="https://cloud.githubusercontent.com/assets/10456737/13099873/d7b57208-d4eb-11e5-83dc-4a61eca72f25.png" width="90%"></img>

+#### Usage
+- Clone or download this repo
+- Open client/index.html in your favorite browser

 This is a project I completed as a student at [Telegraph Academy](http://telegraphacademy.com).
 This project was worked on with a pair.